Our Programs

 • Moshavah campers live in their own community village on the edge of camp.

-• The tents are a short walk to outdoor port-o-potties – and campers stop daily at a washhouse for showers.
+• The tents are a short walk from a washhouse – brand new for Summer 2025!

 WHAT THEY DO